Keeping fit isn't just about your physical health. It also supports your mental health. Exercise can help you:

 How much exercise is enough?

-You should get at least an hour of exercise each day, which should make you hot and at least a bit out of breath.
-Twice a week (or more if possible) you should also do things that make your bones and muscles stronger and more flexible, like running or other activities where you are on your feet rather than swimming or riding a bike.
+Health guidance for children and young people is that you should get at least an hour of exercise each day.
+This should be vigorous enough to make make you breathe faster, feel hot and get at least a bit out of breath.
+Twice a week (or more if possible) your exercise should be things that make your bones and muscles stronger and more flexible, like running, yoga, keep fit classes or other activities where you are on your feet, rather than swimming, or riding a bike.

 Take Action: You don't have to get sporty to get fit.
 Did you know that walking briskly for just 10 continuous minutes counts as exercise?
 Download the Active 10 app and walk your way to health!

-For many kids, these recommendations aren’t a problem because they’re always running around at school or at home, kicking a football with friends, cycling or walking to or from school, swimming and doing other stuff.
-However, some children stay away from being active for lots of different reasons.
+For many young people, these recommendations are not a problem because they are always running around at school or at home, kicking a football with friends, cycling or walking to or from school, swimming and doing other stuff.